Clinical Support Specialist Jobs at University of Florida with Visa Sponsorship

 Which visa types are commonly used for Clinical Support Specialist roles at University of Florida?

-The most common visa categories for Clinical Support Specialists at UF are H-1B and J-1 for exchange visitors in clinical training contexts.
+The most common visa categories for Clinical Support Specialists at UF are H-1B and J-1 visa for exchange visitors in clinical training contexts.
 F-1 OPT and CPT are used for recent graduates whose degree field aligns with the clinical support function.
 TN visas are available for Canadian and Mexican nationals in qualifying occupations.
 For permanent residence, UF supports EB-2 and EB-3 PERM-based Green Card sponsorship for eligible staff in sustained roles.

 What qualifications does University of Florida expect for Clinical Support Specialist positions?